mecid/mecid.github.io/_posts/2021-05-12-combining-multiple-combine-publishers-in-swift.md

 ```

 As you can see, the *MergeMany* operator allows me to create a single pipe for cached and fresh data where the cached information usually appears first and then replaced by new data.

+> To learn about building custom Combine operators, take a look at my ["Building custom Combine operators in Swift"](/2021/04/28/building-custom-combine-operators-in-swift/) post.

 #### Conclusion
 This week we learned about operators of the Combine framework, which allows us to build complex data pipelines by zipping and merging multiple publishers.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!